ekrell/ekrell.github.io/_posts/2020-6-21-EMILY-preparation.md

 While testing the radio, I noticed that the Pixhawk was often rebooting.
 Inspecting, I found that any slight movement of a wire into the Pelican case caused it to loose power for a moment.
 I repaired the loose connection.
 It seems to be maintaining a steady connection even when I jostle the boat around during compass calibration.

 The firmware on the EMILY's pixhawk mini was out of date, no longer supported by the most recent [QGroundControl](http://qgroundcontrol.com/).
 Choices were either to use an old QGroundControl or update the firmware.
 I opted for updating the firmware.
-First I tried the latex PX4 with a rover frame.
+First I tried the latest PX4 with a rover frame.
 I was unable to bind the Spektrum Satellite or get any RC working.
 Then I tried ArduRover firmware (in Boat mode), which was working as expected right away.

 The final issue I had is a bit of an embarrassment.
 Steering was working perfectly but only a slight noise and no action occurred with the throttle.
 After a significant amount of time checking connections, Pixhawk and RC settings..
 I finally found that the motor for throttle has two connections and one was unplugged.